Ashley Bailey Associate Producer, Morning Edition/Weekend Edition

 - Phone: (626) 583-5359

-Ashley Bailey is Assistant Producer for "Morning Edition."
+Ashley Bailey is an Associate Producer for "Morning Edition" and "Weekend Edition."
 She joined KPCC's staff in January 2012.

 Ashley earned a Bachelor of Arts degree in journalism from Humboldt State University in Arcata, California.
 Her work has been featured on NPR, as well as its affiliates, KHSU and KQED.

 While in school, Ashley was an editor for the student newspaper, an anchor for a student television production and news director for her college radio station.
 She also has worked as a social media consultant, a business editor and a graphic designer.

 Actor Paul Walker, star of the "The Fast and the Furious" franchise, died in a violent car accident Saturday.
 The driver was a friend and fellow racing enthusiast.